 The Best Young Player Award is one of the clearest ways to track the next generation of World Cup stars.
 It usually catches players at the moment when promise turns into global-level authority.

-This history guide covers what the award is, every winner so far, the biggest records on the list and the names most likely to matter in 2026.
+This history guide covers what the award is, every winner so far and the biggest records that stand out from the official list.

 Quick Answer